Hain quarterly sales miss estimates, buys baby food maker

+* PSH NAV per share as of close of business on 7 March 2017 was USD 17.87 Source text for Eikon: Further company coverage:

-Hain Celestial Group Inc (HAIN.O) reported on Thursday that quarterly sales rose by 21 percent, but sales were below Wall Street views and its shares fell nearly 4 percent in after-hours trade.
+May 2 Hain Celestial Group Inc reported on Thursday that quarterly sales rose by 21 percent, but sales were below Wall Street views and its shares fell nearly 4 percent in after-hours trade.

 Hain, the maker of Celestial Seasonings teas and Health Valley soups, also said it acquired premium baby food maker Ella's Kitchen Group Ltd for an undisclosed amount.